What is the true meaning of Setsubun? The Meaning of Bean-throwing, How to do it, and What to eat

 What to eat on Setsubun and its meaning

 In addition to the lucky beans used in the bean-throwing ceremony, there are other customs of eating certain foods on Setsubun.
-Let us look at some of the foods eaten on Setsubun and their meanings.
+Let's take a look at what is eaten on Setsubun and what it means.

 Ebomaki (a type of rice cake with a sweetened red bean paste)

-On Setsubun, there is a custom to eat futomaki (thick rolls) while facing the direction of blessings for the year.
+On Setsubun, it is customary to eat futomaki (thick rolls) while facing the direction of blessings for the year.
 This roll is called "ehoumaki," and it is said to bring good luck if you eat the whole roll without saying a word.
 Among them, the ehoumaki with seven ingredients, named after the seven gods of good fortune, is the most popular for its good omen.

 There are various theories about the origin of ehoumaki, and it is not known which theory is correct.
 The oldest theory is that a warlord in the Warring States period ate a whole sushi roll on Setsubun day and went off to battle, winning the battle.
 There are also other theories, such as that it originated in the Hanamachi district of Osaka, or that it was a custom of the Edo period.